01 Nov 2017 Katerina Klinkova

 The Common Enterprise factor verifies that the common enterprise actually exists.
 This is achieved by the implementation of 3 approaches: Horizontal Commonality; Narrow Vertical Commonality; and Broad Vertical Commonality.
 Considering the Broad Vertical Approach, BTM’s performance is not satisfactory, as the success of the investor is not tied to the success of BTM.

 The recommendations of the report suggest regular consulting due to the continuously evolving landscape.
-Bytom was advised to plan their operations carefully and to monitor the issues of the blockchain and cryptocurrency industry.
+Bytom was advised to plan its operations carefully and to monitor the issues of the blockchain and cryptocurrency industry.